PostHog/posthog.com/contents/tutorials/angular-analytics.md

 - Use the `ngOnInit()` lifecycle hook to wait for flags to load with `posthog.onFeatureFlags` then check our flag with `posthog.isFeatureEnabled('test-flag')`.

-- If the flag is enabled, change the `buttonText` state and use the `changeDetector` to update the template with the new value.
+- Check the flag value, update the `buttonText` state, and use the `changeDetector` to update the template accordingly.

 Altogether, this looks like this: